PathogenDavid/Kaisa/README.md

 In theory 32-bit ELF files are supported, but their support is not regularly exercised.
 Big endian ELF files are not supported unless your app is running on a big endian platform.
 Developers with more advanced needs might consider evaluating [LibObjectFile](https://github.com/xoofx/LibObjectFile) instead.

+### Unsupported ELF features

+[The program headers](https://refspecs.linuxfoundation.org/elf/gabi4+/ch5.pheader.html) (if present) are not parsed.
+However, their offset and size is exposed via `ElfFile.Header` for advanced users who wish to parse them manually.

 ## API Stability

 This library primarily exists to support the librarian functionality in [Biohazrd](https://github.com/InfectedLibraries/Biohazrd).
 Not a ton of thought went into the API, especially for things not needed by Biohazrd.
 As such I might tweak the API to better support these needs as they evolve.
 I consider this library to be pretty niche, so if you use this library in a major way consider posting a discussion or [DMing me](https://twitter.com/pathogendavid) so I know to avoid breaking you.